Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Supporting information

-All experiments were run using the RoBERTa base model released in the HuggingFace hub (\texttt{roberta-base}\footnote{\url{https://huggingface.co/roberta-base}}) which has 125M parameters.
-We ran our experiments on a single NVIDIA TITAN RTX with 24GB of RAM.
+As such, we use good hyperparameter settings for the class of base models used (RoBERTa), which have been shown to produce highly performant classifiers across many tasks~\cite{DBLP:journals/corr/abs-1907-11692}.
 We used a learning rate of 2e-5 with triangular learning rate schedule using 200 warmup steps.
-POS, RTE, and Toxicity tasks are trained for 5 epochs and MRE is trained for 4 epochs, using the best validation F1 for the final model.
-The average runtimes are: 50m00s (Toxicity), 1m53s (MRE), 2m28s (POS), 2m39s (RTE).
+Models are trained for 5 epochs, using the best validation F1 for the final model.
+The average runtimes are: 50m00s (Toxicity), 70m00s (Image Classification), 2m28s (POS), 2m39s (RTE).